Office of Research Compliance

 The Office of Research Compliance works with offices responsible for specific components of research compliance and university research oversight committees such as the Institutional Review Board, Institutional Biosafety, Institutional Animal Care and Use, and the Financial Conflict of Interest committees to ensure the responsible conduct of research and compliance with university policies and federal regulations related to research activity.
 The office oversees development and implementation of policies, procedures, and educational activities which satisfy university policies, state, and federal regulations governing the conduct of research.
 The Office of Research Compliance is responsible for monitoring regulatory updates and making recommendations to the university to ensure compliance.

-The University of North Texas Health Science Center (UNTHSC) operates a University-wide human research protection program to review and approve all research involving human subjects.
+The North Texas Regional Institutional Review Board (IRB) operates a regional human research protection program to review and approve all research involving human subjects.
 This program has two important components: the supporting unit for Protecting Human Subjects (often called the “IRB Office”) and the Institutional Review Board (IRB).

 Animal Care and Use Committee